 - Never use USB devices or hard drives, unless you are sure that they are safe.

 To ensure your safety from ransomware you may want to try…

 SpinOne: End-to-End Ransomware Protection Solution

-Using antivirus is recommended to avoid ransomware infection.
+Using an antivirus is recommended to avoid ransomware infection.
 However, there is a better way to protect your files from ransomware.

 - 24/7 Monitoring of your Google Drive for abnormalities to identify ransomware attacks.

 - If an attack happened, the attack source is blocked automatically.
-Also, system notifies you about the attack.
+Also, the system notifies you about the attack.

-- All damaged files are restored from the safe backed up version automatically (or manually, if you wish).
+- All damaged files are restored from the safe-backed-up version automatically (or manually, if you wish).